 - Appropriately specific (1)

 You may also be asked to submit a brief text summary of your actor-network map.
-A good textual summary (10 pts possible) conveys:
+A good textual summary (10 pts possible) would include an embedded ANT Cmap (see concept mapping help page to embed your live Cmap), and conveys:

 - 2 pts: Background and situated context of the issue you are examining